Keyboard shortcuts

 4. toml

-• Valid TOML output (native format for ADRs and Work Items)
+• Valid TOML output (native format for governance artifacts)

 • MUST be parseable by standard TOML tools